 What is CRAFTA®

-Over the past years, physio and manual therapists, but also speech therapists and dentists have shown an increasing clinical and practical interest in the temporomandibular and craniofacial region.
+Over the years, physiotherapists, manual therapists, speech therapists and dentists have shown an increasing clinical and practical interest in the temporomandibular and craniofacial region.

-The above named professions also show a positive development towards an enhanced interdisciplinary cooperation.
-On this background, CRAFTA® (Cranial Facial Therapy Academy) was founded by Harry von Piekartz and other initiators of various disciplines.
+These professions have also shown a positive development towards an enhanced interdisciplinary cooperation.
+On this background, CRAFTA® (Cranial Facial Therapy Academy) was founded by Harry von Piekartz and others of various disciplines.

-The courses were developed to meet the interests of physiotherapists and manual therapists but also of other disciplines, who are included in the treatment of this specific patient group.
-These professions are mainly general practitioners, dentists, orthodontists and speech therapists.
+These courses were developed to meet the interests of both physiotherapists and manual therapists, along with other disciplines who treat this specific patient group.
+These professions include, but are not limited to, general practitioners, dentists, orthodontists and speech therapists.

 Video presentation CRAFTA®